Marchev-Science/summer-school-2021/README.md

 **Concept**: Intensive training in methods (not so much applications) through lectures, workshops and team work on projects.

+## Certification

 **Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day. <!--[See the cases here...](cases.md)-->

 **Certification**: Certificates issued by Faculty of Economics and Business Administration will be issued to those who successfully pass the Summer school.
 The requirements are at least 70% active participation in the classes and participation in a team with a presented solution at the end.
 Participants who cannot take part fulltime can also join classes, but will not receive a certificate.

-**Target audience**: PhD students in their first 18 months and advanced graduates (master students).

-**Official language**: For written materials - English, for lectures - Bulgarian or English.
+## Technical requirements

-**Technical requirements**: Apart from concentrating during the online classes, the aproved participants should make sure to be equipped with a personal computer, webcamera, broadband internet connection, and installed with:
+Apart from concentrating during the online classes, the aproved participants should make sure to be equipped with a personal computer, webcamera, broadband internet connection, and installed with:
 * Python 3.8 [https://www.anaconda.com/download/](https://www.anaconda.com/download/)
 * Anaconda [https://www.anaconda.com/download/](https://www.anaconda.com/download/)
 * Jupyter Notebook [https://www.anaconda.com/download/](https://www.anaconda.com/download/)